 Deaths were recorded where they took place, and this may not necessarily be where the person had lived.
 If a person died in hospital, for example, and this was in a different registration district to where the person usually resided, the death must be registered in that district.

 The certificate may also help you determine if you have found the correct death registration in the GRO Index, especially if your ancestor has a common name such as John Smith.

-Information contained includes the death date, the place of death and their age.
+Age at death is stated in this column.
 Their age is very useful because it could help you to find the correct birth registration in the GRO Index, although age was not always accurately recorded.
 After 1969 their full date of birth is recorded, but this could also be inaccurate.

 The cause of death is also listed on certificates and this can be very interesting, especially if it was not because of natural causes.
 Deaths were usually registered within two or three days, but if it was unexplained and an inquest was held or a post-mortem was carried out, the death registration would be somewhat later.

-It is possible to find some coroners' records in Record Offices but they cannot be accessed for 75 years.
+It is possible to find most post mid-18th century coroners' records in Record Offices but they cannot be accessed for 75 years.
 It is also possible the documents have been destroyed altogether because Coroners are not legally bound to keep them after 15 years have passed.